fishy/blynk-proxy/README.md

 under your account.
 You won't get the nice `blynk-proxy.appspot.com` domain but everything else should work out of the box
-(except you need to change `selfHost` in the code accordingly, but that's for a feature that is probably not used at all).
+(except you need to change `$SELF_HOST` environment variable defined in `app.yaml` file accordingly, but that's for a feature that is probably not used at all).

 Alternatively, you could also run this app on any (non-App-Engine) server, you just need to set `$PORT` environment variable and run an HTTPS reverse-proxy